TheRacc2/KeyOverlayPlusPlus/README.md

 ## Usage

 The first time the application is opened, it will generate a **config.json** file.
-All values containing "color" are **Hexacedimal ARGB** values converted to decimal.
+All values containing "color" are **Hexacedimal RGBA** values converted to decimal.

 When adding to OBS, select **Add Source->Game Capture** and click **Allow Transparency**.
 Simply select the window and you're good to go!